 6. Puerto Aventuras is a more affluent, gated community centred around a marina for the boaters.
 You have to try the berry mix smoothie with whipped cream from Bamboo!

+7. This is more of a category than a specific town.
 For those who prefer rural living we have a handful of small, lesser known towns that are like the hidden gems of Riviera Maya.
 These include Chemuyil, Francisco Uh May and numerous other authentic small Mexican towns and Mayan villages.